Gastritis signs, causes, and 5 effective natural remedies

 Gastritis refers to the inflammation and or swelling of the stomach lining.
 The stomach lining has a vital role.
 It contains cells responsible for the acid and enzyme production that support the digestion process by breaking down the food into smaller particles and mucus production, which protects the stomach lining from acid.

-The process looks like digestive juices cause damage and inflame the stomach lining resulting in Gastritis.
+The process looks like digestive juices cause damage and inflame the stomach lining, resulting in Gastritis.
 Therefore less enzymes, acid, and mucus will be produced.
 Gastritis can be acute, chronic, or atrophic.

 Acute Gastritis happens mostly suddenly with severe symptoms and inflammation in the stomach lining.
 If the irritation is happening for an extended time, then it becomes atrophic Gastritis.